danielvistisen/bcrypt-core/README.md

-# bcrypt-core
+# BCrypt-Core
-Implementation of BCrypt algorithm for .Net Core
+Implementation of BCrypt algorithm for .NET Core